mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Lishiruud Cluster.

 Ehok-ta
-Virtually all of Ehok-ta’s 10,000 inhabitants are in the employ of Ne-ka-otabi, an entrepreneurial venture run by Syleans and Bwaps (refer to the _Traveller Companion_ or _Aliens of Charted Space Volume 3_ for
+Virtually all of Ehok-ta's 10,000 inhabitants are in the employ of Ne-ka-otabi, an entrepreneurial venture run by Syleans and Bwaps (refer to the _Traveller Companion_ or _Aliens of Charted Space Volume 3_ for